 To edit the file, simply make the desired changes to the file.
 Any changes are automatically saved to Egnyte as they are made.

 - Microsoft imposes API size limits for Office Online files.
 API limitations are imposed equally on all of Microsoft's partners.
 Egnyte's own API is not limited by these constraints; it will automatically allow larger files to work with Microsoft applications when Microsoft removes or reduces their limitations.
-Please refer to this Microsoft article for the specific limits for each Office Online application.
+Refer to this helpdesk article for the specific limits for Office Online application.